 Each year, ITS Arizona sponsors an internship opportunity with a local agency or consultant.
 The most recent ITS Arizona intern is Gabrielle Bovaird, who will be working with the City of Glendale Transportation Department.
 Gabrielle is currently pursuing a Bachelor of Science degree in Mechanical Engineering from Arizona State University, planning to graduate in the spring of 2018.
 Gabrielle hopes to offer a unique perspective from a mechanical engineering background to this position.
 As an intern with the City of Glendale, Gabrielle will contribute to projects involving traffic mitigation and the traffic management center.
 She is excited to see and be a part of the implementation of connected vehicle technologies in the coming years.

-The AZTech Operations Committee, with the support of the Maricopa County Department of Transportation, the Arizona Institute of Transportation Engineers and the Intelligent Transportation Society of Arizona, is conducting a series of review sessions for the second edition of the Signal Timing Manual.
+The AZTech Operations Committee, with the support of the Arizona Institute of Transportation Engineers and the Intelligent Transportation Society of Arizona, is conducting a series of review sessions for the second edition of the Signal Timing Manual.
 The Signal Timing Manual is an invaluable reference for anyone involved with the design, operation and maintenance of traffic signals and has been expanded significantly since the original 2008 version.

-The first session is scheduled for Wednesday, July 19th, and will review Chapters 1-4, which cover the topics of Signal Timing Programs, Signal Timing Concepts and Signal Design.
-The instructor will be Douglas Gettman, ITS Technology Group Lead with Kimley-Horn & Associates, and one of the authors of the manual.
+The second session is scheduled for Wednesday, September 20th, and will review Chapters 5-6, which cover an Introduction to Timing Plans and Intersection/Uncoordinated Timing.
+The instructor will be Kevin Balke, Senior Research Engineer with Texas A&M Transportation Institute, and one of the authors of the manual.